ischmir/team-docs/docs/gettingStarted.md

 ## Installation

 Provide step-by-step instructions to install the project or its dependencies.
 Include commands for cloning the repository, installing dependencies, and setting up the environment.
+If applicable, explain how to run tests to verify the setup.

 ## Development Environment Setup